Introduction

 3. Second Coat

-Once the first coat is completely dry, you can proceed to apply a second coat of paint in the same manner as before.
-The goal here is to achieve consistent coverage across all tiles, so make sure to pay attention to any areas that might need extra attention.
+Once the first coat is dry, proceed with a second coat, applying it in the same manner to achieve consistent coverage across all tiles.

 4. Additional Coats (if needed)